 Using Matlab with the approach laid out below may or may not suit your workflow.
-Keep reading if you want (i) a customisable, attractive command line, (ii) Vim key bindings, or (iii) a minimalist Matlab workflow.
+Keep reading if you want (i) a customisable, attractive command line, (ii) easy-to-use multi-line history, (iii) Vim key bindings, or (iv) a minimalist Matlab workflow.

 Note also that imatlab requires Matlab R2016 or later. (matlab_kernel provides a similar functionality for older versions.)